SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-29-cops-and-santa.md

 comments: true
 ---

-Here at Chez Weekend, there's a rumor that on Christmas Eve, even Santa got pulled over by the cops?!
+Here at Chez Weekend, there's a rumor circulating that on Christmas Eve, even Santa got pulled over by the cops?!

 But it was ok, because the cops had [Probable Claus](https://en.wikipedia.org/wiki/Probable_cause).